diegopaiva1/street-view-randomizer/README.md

 Saving images/lso/-29.72434941923827_27.62813570641534_h0_p0.jpg...
 ```

-To avoid passing an API key everytime you run the script, the script will fallback to the `STREET_VIEW_STATIC_API_KEY` environment variable.
+To avoid passing an API key everytime you run the script, it will fallback to the `STREET_VIEW_STATIC_API_KEY` environment variable.
 You can set it in your `.bashrc` or `.zshrc` file:

 ```
 export STREET_VIEW_STATIC_API_KEY=yourapikeyhere